zgsrc/ibjs/README.md

     // Set some options after connection
     ib.connection.options.verbose = true;

-> **NOTE**: IB Gateway or TWS can enter a partially functional state.
+> **NOTE**: IB Gateway or TWS can enter a partially functional state with respect to API connections.
 If connect works but other calls do not, you may need to restart the IB software.

 Helper methods construct Security objects.